jeremiah-shaulov/deno_php_world/README.md

 ### Class construction and destruction

-To create a class instance, call the constructor, and await the result.
-It returns handler to remote PHP object.
+To create a class instance, call class constructor, and await for the result.
+It returns handle to remote PHP object.

 ```ts
 import {g, c} from 'https://deno.land/x/php_world/mod.ts';